crossplane/crossplane/design/one-pager-stacks-versioning.md

 Semantic versions for a stack will be managed directly in the channel metadata, and will also be represented in docker tags that point to the same underlying images.
 To avoid confusion, by convention we should never replace a semantic version tag of software with a different underlying artifact.
 We should roll forward with a PATCH version.
-In the event of a security patch we should un-publish the previous stack version when necessary, ideally after publishing a new higher version.
+In the event of a security patch we should un-publish the previous stack version when necessary, but ideally after publishing a new higher version first.

 ### Major Versions